 Modeling the walking gait is the start of helping children feel a sense of their bodies.
 Depending on the severity of ASD within an individual, they may have spent the majority of life thus far unable to do much independent moving.
-As a child begins equine therapy, there is suddenly a need for many muscle groups to activate that otherwise may not have gotten much use.
+As a child begins equine therapy for autism, there is suddenly a need for many muscle groups to activate that otherwise may not have gotten much use.
 This puts the child in the driver’s seat (so to speak) on building muscle and gaining control over the body, as it allows the child to receive sensory and motor input.

 Fine Motor Skills

 With an increased sense of body comes a slew of skills to develop and fine-tune.
 Gaining complete control of one’s hands and other body parts with ASD can be difficult.
-During equine therapy, the child will need to hold on to the handle, which would be the horn on a horse saddle.
+During equine therapy for autism, the child will need to hold on to the handle, which would be the horn on a horse saddle.
 Developing grasping skills that strengthen the hands is beneficial for a child to use their bodies and limbs more effectively and hold on securely while riding.

 Gross Motor Skills

 Gross motor skills can be a work in progress for many developing children with ASD and others alike.
 The key is to start small, building up core, leg, and arm muscles.
 Using Chariot Innovations’ MiraColt allows for work to be done on strengthening these muscle groups and loosening the hips through hip abduction.

 Therefore, it increases flexibility and strength while the child learns to mount the device, sit stably, and move with the simulation.
 Holding on and moving with the device’s gait will also contribute to better hand and eye coordination.
 Reaching for the handle, staying on by holding the handle, and stabilizing larger body movements during riding offer new possibilities for better harmonization of all body parts and functions.